ShrihariRao/Myntra-clone/README.md

 # Myntra-clone
-this myntra clone contains basic frontend html code for 9 pages along with images for easy use of the code.
+# This myntra clone contains basic frontend html code for 9 pages along with images for easy use of the code.